 On August 30, 2011, the Debtors filed their motion for approval of secured debtor in possession financing (ECF 29) in the maximum amount of \$300,000 from R&W. The applicable interest rate on the financing is 5%.
 On October 5, 2011, the Court entered its final order (ECF 124) approving what is defined in the Plan as the "Original DIP Financing Facility," which grants an unsecured superpriority to R&W as well as a junior lien on the Debtors' Assets.
-The proceeds of the Original DIP Financing Facility was to be used, and advances received to date have been used, to pay operating expenses and salaries, and to fund professional retainers and expenses.
+The proceeds of the Original DIP Financing Facility were to be used, and advances received to date have been used, to pay operating expenses and salaries, and to fund professional retainers and expenses.
+As noted in the Plan, the Plan does not supersede, modify, or amend the terms of the Original DIP Financing Facility.